sandra-calvo/machine-learning-DSX/README.md

 In order to do so, go to the Catalog find the wanted service.
 ![](/screenshots/Picture3.png?raw=true)

 Watson Machine Learning service is under the Data & Analytics category.
-Select the service and click on create.
 ![](/screenshots/Picture4.png?raw=true)

+ Make sure you have the correct region and space where you want to create your service and click on create.

 ![](/screenshots/Picture7.png?raw=true)

 Go back to the Catalog and repeat the process for Apache Spark also located under Data & Analytics
 ![](/screenshots/Picture5.png?raw=true)

+ Make sure you have the correct region and space where you want to create your service and click on create.

 ![](/screenshots/Picture8.png?raw=true)

 Go back to the Catalogue and repeat the process for Cloud Object Storage, located under Storage.
 ![](/screenshots/Picture6.png?raw=true)

+ Make sure you have the correct region and space where you want to create your service and click on create.

 ![](/screenshots/Picture9.png?raw=true)

 Once you have created the three services click on the IBM Cloud logo on the top left corner to go to your Dashboard.

 ![](/screenshots/Picture10.png?raw=true)

 Listed you will find the needed services as shown in the image.